-In most cases, tenants can stay in foreclosed rental property at least 90 days after the end of the redemption period.
+In most cases, tenants can stay in foreclosed rental property after the end of the redemption period for 90 days or until the lease expires, whichever is more.
 Tenants are entitled to a 90-day written notice to end their tenancy and the notice cannot be given sooner than the end of the redemption period.